California Alpine Club

 Many of CAC's early members were instrumental in establishing other currently active civic events and associations, such as the annual Mountain Play, the Mount Tamalpais outdoor theater, and the Western Federation of Outdoor Clubs.
-CAC's early history is available on their site.
 The club was incorporated as a non-profit 501(c)(7) corporation in 1936.

 The Friends of Mt.
 Tam and the Sierra Club of California are among those organizations that regularly use the lodge for meetings or overnight stays.
 Echo Summit Lodge is host to annual meetings and members of the Tahoe Rim Trail and Pacific Crest Trail associations, as well as a year-round destination for CAC members to hike, backpack, and explore the Desolation Valley Wilderness and enjoy winter-time attractions such as sledding, snowshoeing, and cross-country and downhill skiing.

 In order to maintain family-friendly dues, members are expected to contribute to club operations in some way at least once a year.
 Membership was about 650 as of December, 2013.